-We’ll be preparing these blocks for installing onto the XZ-axis gantry and eventually on the Y axis as well.
-Start by pressing in the M5-nylock nuts into the hexagonal cutouts.
+Start by pressing the M5-nylock nuts into the hexagonal cutouts.
 Make sure that you point the round end of the nut towards you, as you want the first part of the thread to be metal before your bolt gets to the nylon locking part.

-Prepare all of your blocks and set them aside for later.
+Prepare four sets of both these assemblies and set them aside for later.

 Start off by pushing in two M5-nylock nuts into the hexagonal holes in the 3D printed Z-axis mount.
 These will be used to mount the steel Z-axis motor mount.

 To the side, put the steel plate on the top of the motor, ensuring that its cable bundle is facing away from the middle-sized hole on the plate.
 Loosely thread four M5-25mm bolts through the slots and the motor, the plate slots may be a little tight but that’s fine; we’ll be adjusting this part and re-tightening the bolts later in the assembly.